"if we save one life, we save an entire universe."

 - basically nate, but if he recruited the runaways team to be the young avengers instead of billy, teddy, and eli.

-- warning: he suffers here.
+- warning: he suffers here again

 kang issue 1